Professional in Human Resources (PHR)

 Employee and Labor Relations

-– Manage, monitor, and/or promote legally compliant programs and policies that impact the employee experience throughout the employee lifecycle.
+– Manage, monitor, and/or promote legally compliant programs and policies that impact the employee experience.

 Responsibilities: